 Joining the planksip Writers' Cooperative

-The planksip writers cooperative gives members writing assignments, of which they compete for cash prizes.
-This article highlights the benefits of membership as well as outlines the rules and guidelines for submissions.
+The planksip writers cooperative gives members writing assignments, which they compete for cash prizes.
+This article highlights membership benefits and outlines the rules and guidelines for submissions.
 Becoming a planksip writer is easier than you think.
-Becoming a better writer?
+Are you becoming a better writer?
 Well, that is up to you.

 Step #1 - Watch this introductory video explaining the membership, the cooperative, competitions, and why you should join...